tankche1/compsci682-fa20.github.io/notes/colab-tutorial.md

 In this class, we will use [Colab](https://colab.research.google.com/notebooks/intro.ipynb) for the programming assignments since it provides a free GPU to every google account.
 Colab is compatible with Jupyter notebooks and it lets you write and execute Python code in your web browser.
+You won't needing a GPU for the first assignment.

 Colab provides a Tesla T4 (15079MiB) GPU with 64G disk space for every google account.
 It allows you to continuously run code for 12 hours.
 If you need more than 12 hours, you need to run your code again.
 It is like a server with your own space and environment.